tallenintegsys/glitchGenerator/README.md

 <img align="right" src="/doc/SDS00001.png">
-Really a fancy pulse generator specialized to generating glitch pulses with a theoretical resolution down to 5_ns but in practice I'm seeing 14_ns (see below), it's wrong but it's consistently wrong.
-I got tired of knocking up variations of the same thing in the SCIF so I'm trying to work up a generic.
+Really a fancy pulse generator specialized to generating glitch pulses with a theoretical resolution down to 5_ns but in practice I'm seeing 14_ns (see below), it's wrong but it's consistently wrong (very low jitter).
+I got tired of knocking up variations of the same thing so I'm trying to work up a generic.

 ## Purpose
 Generate glitch pulses of at specific time after a trigger and for a specific